- Level 45: Spirit of the Crane

 The first intermission is largely the same, but you have to deal with the additional strength on the knockback of Rupturing Singularity, so movement becomes much more important.
 You and your raid will want to angle yourselves so that one knockback launches you into a favorable position for the following hit.

 Phase 2 is just more of phase 1, with the addition of Hopeless Reflections.
 These reflections spawn from healers, and begin casting.
 If they complete their cast, or if they are healed to full, they inflict 5 million damage to the raid, and leave a puddle that will silence/pacify and deal 750,000 damage every 2 seconds to anyone inside.
 However, the size of the pool and the damage the adds deal, is reduced based on how much you’re able to heal them.
 Upon death they will also apply a debuff to your healers called Lingering Hope that will restore 2% mana every 1 second for 5 seconds.

 So the goal is to spawn them all on top of each other and heal them to full as quickly as possible, while also staggering when they get to full health as much as you can.
 This will minimize the spike damage that happens to the raid, while also maximizing the mana return from Lingering Hope, as the debuff does not stack.
-If you have a shaman, you’ll want to lean them for the first part, as their mastery will carry the bulk of the job, while you and the other healers focus one up as soon as possible to get the mana buff rolling (keep in mind, this will harm the overall effectiveness of your shaman’s cloud burst totem, so you may opt to just ignore the adds entirely).
-From there it’s all about controlling their HP while keeping the group alive.
+You’ll want to let your paladin or shaman solo these adds, while you and the other healers focus one up as soon as possible to get the mana buff rolling.

 Second transition is, again, largely the same, except now Rupturing Singularity will happen during the phase.
 You’ll need to take a warlock gate to dodge the first one, then use your transcend to dodge the second one that happens 10 seconds later.